beynar/svelte-themes/README.md

 ## Using the theme

-Svelte-themes exports a themeStore as its default so you can access the theme props anywhere in you app.
+Svelte-themes exports a `themeStore` as its default so you can access the theme props anywhere in you app.

-Svelte-themes also export a `setTheme` function so you can easily switch the theme. p
+Svelte-themes also export a `setTheme` function so you can easily switch the theme.
-That's it, your Next.js app fully supports dark mode, including System preference with `prefers-color-scheme`.
-The theme is also immediately synced between tabs.
-By default, next-themes modifies the `data-theme` attribute on the `html` element, which you can easily use to style your app:

 ```tsx
 import themeStore, { setTheme } from 'svelte-themes';